NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Is unblockable
   - Can't be subbed or teched
   - Made strong
-- 2A
-  - In combo ends sooner
-  - Transitions to A follow ups slower (same as raw 2A)
 - 8AAX is a new string
 - JAX is a new string
+- 5X
+  - Starts moving three frames sooner
+  - Drains all meter on miss or hit from Temari
+- RB ends about 12 frames sooner
 - RA
   - Hitbox duration increased by 1 frame
   - Last three active frames are untechable
   - Move is no longer immune to highs as she stands up
-- 5X
-  - Starts moving three frames sooner
-  - Drains all meter on miss or hit from Temari
 - GRKnJ
   - Hitbox duration increased by one frame
   - Travel time is one frame longer